-Kinosaki is a charming hot spring resort town on the Japan Sea coast with 1400 years of history.
-The town is incredibly picturesque, with beautifully preserved traditional architecture and a river lined with willows and cherry trees that runs through its center.
-One of the most famous spa resorts in Japan, Kinosaki is certainly the best one within easy reach of Kyoto.
-If you take the right train, you can get there from Kyoto in just 2.5 hours.
+One of the most famous spa resorts in Japan, Kinosaki is within easy reach of Kyoto.
+If you take the right train, you can get there from Kyoto in around 2.5 hours.
 In this article we will introduce Kinosaki’s key activities, and tell you the best way to get there from Kyoto Station.

 A view of Kinosaki from Mount Daishi